physimals/physimals/_pages/openings.md

 # Open positions

-We currently have no job openings.
+We have no job openings at the moment.

 ### Applications for PhD and Postdoc positions